mattzzw/hanshow_stellar-m3/Readme-st3.md

 ## Accessing the MCU

-This time a cheap TI Launchpad board was used to get access to the MCU, utilizing the 'spy-by-wire' interface.
+This time a cheap TI Launchpad board was used to get access to the MCU, utilizing the 'spy-bi-wire' interface.
 Hook up Vcc, Gnc, RSTn and Test to the four pads labeled accordingly.
 Luckily the JTAG fuse was not blown so the existing firmware can be saved for further analysis.